netlify/build/README.md

 In today's age of JavaScript fatigue, setting up new projects & build tools is no easy feat.
 The amount of complexity that comes with setting up a production build environment is non trivial & typically replicated over and over again for projects.

-Build plugins are designed to help streamline this flow & help scale processes across growing teams.
+Build plugins are designed to help streamline this flow & help growing teams move faster.

 By abstracting common build tasks **up the stack**, this allows for plugins to be re-used in any type of project regardless of the underlying framework or static site generator.